Key Message:

-Change is like a dance between innovators and keepers, harnessing the power of opposites.
-The common misconception that successful change requires numerous change enthusiasts can cost companies dearly.
-In fact, it is the organizations that unite both groups that are often the most successful.
+Change is like a dance between innovators and preservers, harnessing the power of opposites.
+A common misconception is that successful transformation requires a majority of change enthusiasts—yet this can be a costly mistake for companies.
+In reality, organizations that embrace and integrate both groups often achieve the greatest success.

-“Employees who embrace the new and those who prefer stability complement each other perfectly and ignite a superpower that enables innovation without losing balance.”
+“Employees who embrace change and those who value stability complement each other perfectly, creating a powerful force that drives innovation without losing balance.”

 Corporations vs. start-ups vs. SMEs